Patient Safety Review Team

-The Mortality and Incident Review Team supports the Trust goal of learning from deaths to improve the safety and quality of patient care.
+The Patient Safety Review Team supports the PSIRF aim to learn from patient safety incidents to prevent recurrence and improve the safety and quality of patient care and their experience.

-The team review care and treatment by completing triage screening following a report of a death on the Radar incident reporting system.
+The Patient Safety Review team have a specific role in ensuring that the Trust meets it’s requirement to learn from deaths by maintaining processes that support this.
+The reviewers will consider care and treatment prior to death by completing triage screening following a report of a death on the Radar incident reporting system.
 They may then complete a more in-depth review called a Structured Judgement Review where this is indicated to provide insight on an individual’s care and treatment to provide learning to the organisation.
+This process sits alongside and supports PSIRF processes for review of patient safety incidents that meet national or local priorities.

-The Mortality Incident Review Practitioners (MIPs) findings are then considered during a mortality MDT clinically led by the Director of Patient Safety or a deputising Consultant Psychiatrist.
+The Patient Safety Reviewers findings are considered during a mortality MDT organised by the Review team and clinically led by the Director of Patient Safety or a deputising Consultant Psychiatrist.
 Clinical teams are invited to participate where possible to discuss those cases relevant to their service area.
-Learning is shared with the teams and back to the division as part of this process.
+Learning is shared with the teams and back to the division.

 Key functions |